 - On iOS, use a new device, or create a new Apple ID and reset everything.

 Since new Feeld accounts are monitored, behave normally.
-No rapid liking or matching, spamming the same message to many people, and going off-Feeld.
+No rapid liking or matching, spamming the same message to many people, and going off Feeld.

-Can You Recover a Deactivated or Inactive Feeld Account?
+Can You Recover a Deactivated/Inactive Feeld Account?

+Yes, but only if you haven’t reached the 1-year mark.
 If you manually paused your account, Feeld may auto-delete it after 12 months.
 But if it’s inactive (not logged in), it can still be flagged later if reported.

-We also have “stealth bans”, similar to Hinge shadowbans, which occur when users can open the app, but their profile and messages are hidden.
+We also have “stealth bans”, similar to shadowbans, which occur when users can open the app, but their profile and messages are hidden.

-Feeld itself does not offer direct refunds unless the ban was a mistake; however, Apple and Google Play may offer refunds if:
+Feeld does not offer direct refunds unless the ban was a mistake; however, Apple and Google Play may offer refunds if:

 - The user explains that the ban was unexpected or unfair

 Note that Feeld doesn’t transfer subscriptions to new accounts.
-You’ll need to repurchase it with a different payment method, but don’t subscribe until your new account stabilizes for at least a few days.
+You’ll need to repurchase it with a different payment method.

 FAQs: Feeld Bans